jerobado/Study/ASP.NET Core/README.md

 **Endpoint**
 - is some handler that returns a reponse.
 Each endpoint is associated with a URL pattern.

+**Implicit Page Handler**
+- a page handler that gets executed by the EndpointMiddleware when no request has been matched.
+- it takes part in model binding and use page filter but execute no logic.

 **Internet Information Services (IIS)**
 - extensible web server for the Windows NT family.

 **Kestrel**
 - a cross-platform HTTP server where ASP.NET Core can run

+**Metadata**
+- describes other data, specifying the rules and characteristics the data should adhere to

 **Middleware**
 - consists of small components that execute in sequence when the application receives an HTTP request.
 They can perform a whole host of functions, such as logging, identifying the current user for a request, serving static files, and handling errors.